-XX Kiosk Cutter Mode: This command enables the non-volatile full cut operation.
-111 The ^D112 command is also used with the ^D111 command to adjust the advance distance to the cutter blades and then retract to the home position

-(dot row one).

-- 0 Disable Kiosk Cutter Mode.

-- Enable Kiosk Cutter Mode.

-- 4 Enable Full Kiosk Cutter Mode with LTS

-XX Kiosk Cutter Advance Distance Command: The valid range is from 112

-0 to 1000 with the recommended distance of .54".
+- XX 111 Kiosk Cutter Mode: This command enables the non-volatile full and/or partial cut operation.
+The ^D112 command is also used with the ^D111 command to adjust the advance distance to the cutter blades and then retract to the home position (dot row one). - Disable Kiosk Cutter Mode.Enable Kiosk Cutter Mode. - 4 Enable full Kiosk Cutter Mode with LTS - XX 112 Kiosk Cutter Advance Distance Command: The valid range is from 0 to 1000 with the recommended distance of .53".